 Diversity Course Requirements: 6 units

 You must complete a minimum of two courses that focus primarily on cultural diversity.
-At least one course must be in U.S. Diversity (USD) and at least one in Global Cultures (GC).
+At least one course must be in US Diversity (USD) and at least one in Global Cultures (GC).
 See Diversity Requirements for a full list of courses.
-Most courses taken to satisfy these requirements may also apply to General Education.
+Many courses taken to satisfy these requirements may also apply to General Education.

-For Liberal Studies majors these requirements are met by successful completion of HIST 101 and SOSC 302.
+For liberal studies majors these requirements are met by successful completion of HIST 101 and SOSC 302.

 Upper-Division Writing Requirement

 Writing Across the Curriculum (EM 17-009) is a graduation requirement and may be demonstrated through satisfactory completion of four Writing (W) courses, two of which are designated by the major department.
-See Mathematics/Quantitative Reasoning and Writing Requirements for more details on the four courses.
+See Writing and Math Requirements for more details on the four courses.
 The first of the major designated Writing (W) courses is listed below.

 Any upper-division Writing (W) course.

 The second major-designated Writing course is the Graduation Writing Assessment Requirement (GW) (EO 665).
 Students must earn a C- or higher to receive GW credit.
-The GE Written Communication (A2) requirement must be completed before a student is permitted to register for a GW course.
+The GE English Composition (1A) requirement must be completed before a student is permitted to register for a GW course.